Stolen Picasso Discovered After 20 Years

 The art sleuth told Dutch newspaper De Volkskrant that many people in the art world had assumed the painting had been destroyed because thieves often have a difficult time selling stolen art.

 After Brand heard about the theft, he began letting people know he was looking for the famous portrait, and in early March, he got a lead.
-Two representatives of a Dutch businessman contacted Brand explaining that the man had ended up with the painting thinking it was part of a legitimate deal, AFP reported.
+Two representatives of a Dutch businessman contacted Brand, explaining that the man had ended up with the painting thinking it was part of a legitimate deal, AFP reported.

 Authorities in France and the Netherlands have said that they will not prosecute the businessman.

-On recovering the painting, Brand said he knew the it was “the real thing” as soon as he touched it.
+On recovering the painting, Brand said he knew it was “the real thing” as soon as he touched it.

 “You know it’s a Picasso because there is some magic coming off it,” he said, according to The Associated Press.